Anthony Zaccaria: Life

 In 1533, having received encouragement from Pope Clement VII, Zaccaria took a small house near the church of St. Catherine at the Ponte dei Fabbri, and here they began their community life.
-The congregation was named after the companion of Paul.
+The congregation was named after the companion of St. Paul, St. Barnabas.
 In 1534 at St. Catherine's, he popularized the Forty-hour devotion for the laity – the solemn exposition of the Blessed Sacrament for adoration by the faithful – accompanied by preaching.
-In July 1535 Pope Paul III, with a Bull of approbation, confirms the devotion to Saint Paul for Zaccaria and his group.
+In July 1535 Pope Paul III issued a Bull of approbation, confirming Anthony and his companions in their devotion to St. Paul.

+In July 1537 Zaccaria accompanied the first Pauline missionaries (Barnabites, Angelic Sisters, and Laity of St. Paul) and some collaborators (Castellino da Castello and Fra Bono Lizzari) to Vicenza for the opening of the congregation's second house.

-While on mission to Guastalla in 1539, he caught a fever.
-Combined with the strict penances he performed, his health worsened and he died on 5 July 1539, at the age of 36.
+While on mission to Guastalla in 1539, he caught a fever and this, combined with the effect of strict penances he practised, lead to worsened health.
+In June he wrote to the Omodei family in Milan, speaking of a great "weariness of the body."
+He felt that his end was imminent and wanted to be brought back to Cremona on the boat operated by merchants which made regular stops (in Cremona and Casalmaggiore) on their trade route along the Po River.

+Anthony Zaccaria died on Saturday, 5 July 1539, at the age of 36, at three o’clock in the afternoon, in the house where he had been born, in the arms of his mother and surrounded by his first companions.

 The suffragan bishop, Luca di Seriate, who had ordained him a priest, presided over his funeral.
 In attendance were the aristocrats and people of Cremona and the surrounding towns.
 He was buried in the San Paolo Convent of the Angelics of Saint Paul, the female branch of the Barnabites, in Milan.
-In his last will and testament, Zaccaria stipulated the construction of a chapel in honor of the Conversion of Saint Paul in his parish, Saint Donato.
+In his last will and testament, he provided for the construction in his parish, Saint Donato, of a chapel in honor of the Conversion of St. Paul.